 Ironically, our tree house cost about the same as a decent sized playhouse (and those don’t even come assembled!).

 Full disclosure: I did not build this.
+My husband helped a carpenter friend build it.

 I do believe that after watching him create it, that I could build it myself next time.